Sheela na gig: Etymology

 Jørgen Andersen writes that the name is an Irish phrase, originally either Sighle na gCíoch, meaning "the old hag of the breasts", or Síle ina Giob, meaning "Sheila (from the Irish Síle, the Irish form of the Anglo-Norman name Cecile or Cecilia) on her hunkers".
 Patrick S. Dinneen also gives Síle na gCíoċ, stating it is "a stone fetish representing a woman, supposed to give fertility, generally thought to have been introduced by the Normans."
 Other researchers have questioned these interpretations – few sheela na gigs are shown with breasts – and expressed doubt about the linguistic connection between ina Giob and na Gig.
 The phrase "sheela na gig" was said to be a term for a hag or old woman.

 Barbara Freitag devotes a chapter to the etymology of the name in her book Sheela-Na-Gigs: Unravelling an Enigma.
 She documents references earlier than 1840, including a Royal Navy ship Sheela Na Gig HMS Shelanagig (1780), and an 18th-century dance called the Sheela na gig.
 The Irish slip jig, first published as "The Irish Pot Stick" (c.1758), appears as "Shilling a Gig" in Brysson's A Curious Collection of Favourite Tunes (1791) and "Sheela na Gigg" in Hime's 48 Original Irish Dances (c.1795).
 These are the oldest recorded references to the name, but do not apply to the architectural figures.
 The Royal Navy's records indicate the name of the ship refers to an "Irish female sprite".
 Freitag discovered that "gig" was a Northern English slang word for a woman's genitals.
-A similar word in modern Irish slang gigh (/ga/) also exists, further confusing the possible origin of the name.
+A similar word in modern Irish slang gigh (/ga/) also exists, pronounced ghee and meaning vulva, further confusing the possible origin of the name.